LADSoft/OrangeC/doc/Technical Documentation/Compiler Intermediate Language format.md

   DC.B 0x0
   extern _printf
 ```
-The salient differences after optimization are that it figured out that it could put _i in register EBX and
+The salient differences after optimization are that it figured out that it could put _i in register `EBX` and
 elided various temporaries initially defined for the increment.
 It also figured out what values to use for
-the prologue and epilogue; from these values one can gather one register is pushed (EBX?) and there is a stack frame
+the prologue and epilogue; from these values one can gather one register is pushed (`EBX`?) and there is a stack frame
 used for referencing either variables or arguments or both.

 ## 2.0.0 Detailed list of instructions